Nathan-Butler7/post-install-config/README.md

 <b>3.
 Configure Teams</b> <br />

-- Teams allows us to create a group of people from different departments.
+- Teams allow us to create a group of people from different departments.
 Create a team within our simulated organization named 'Online Banking,' which will include members of the online banking team as well as help desk agents
 - To do this go to Yeams Under Agents.
 - Click 'Add a New Team'.